AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

     1. Test case: `label l/Afternoon class c/1A`<br>
        Expected: All students in "1A" keeps the "Afternoon class" label.
 Error message displayed.

+### Unlabeling students

+1. Unlabeling a student

+    1. Prerequisites: Student "John Doe" exists in Edubook.
+"John Doe" has a label.

+    1. Test case: `unlabel n/John Doe`<br>
+       Expected: John Doe's label is removed.
+Success message displayed.

+1. Unlabeling all students in a class

+    1. Prerequisites: At least one student is in class "1A".
+       At least one student in class "1A" has a label.

+    1. Test case: `unlabel c/1A`<br>
+       Expected: All students in class "1A" has their label removed.
+Success message displayed.

+1. Unlabeling a student who does not have an existing label

+    1. Prerequisites: Student "John Doe" exists in Edubook.
+"John Doe" does not have a label.

+    1. Test case: `unlabel n/John Doe`<br>
+       Expected: Error message displayed.

+1. Unlabeling a class with no students having an existing label

+    1. Prerequisites: At least one student is in class "1A".
+       All students in class "1A" do not have a label.

+    1. Test case: `unlabel c/1A`<br>
+       Expected: Error message displayed.

 ### Saving data